1890 Philadelphia Athletics (PL) season

 The 1890 Philadelphia Athletics (alternately known as the Quakers) baseball team was a member of the short lived Players' League.
-They compiled a 68–63 record and finished in fifth place in the league.
-After the season, the league folded, and the Athletics were admitted into the American Association as a replacement for the AA version of the Philadelphia Athletics, a team expelled after the 1890 season.
+The team compiled a 68–63 record and finished in fifth place in the league.

+After the season ended, the league folded, and the Athletics were admitted into the American Association as a replacement for the AA version of the Philadelphia Athletics, a team that was expelled after the 1890 season.

 Spring training

 The team traveled south for spring training in March 1890, and trained in Gainesville, Florida at The Ballpark.